 The saints are not only still alive, but much more vibrantly and intensely alive than we are, thoroughly able to influence and assist us, as the book of Revelation clearly testifies.

-A common misunderstanding of this Catholic practice, especially among Protestants, our separated brothers and sisters in the Christian faith, is the notion that Catholics worship saints and Mary.
-They, rightly, say worship is due to God alone.
-But what may come as a surprise to some Protestants, there is no Catholic who will argue that.
+A common misunderstanding of this Catholic practice especially among Protestants, our separated brothers and sisters in the Christian faith, is the notion that Catholics worship saints and Mary.
+All Christians rightly say worship is due to God alone.
+It may then come as a surprise to some Protestants that no Catholic will argue that.
 No Catholic will contest that God – and God alone – is the rightly ordered object of Christian worship.
-So, it’s a misconception and, flatly, untrue to say Catholics worship Mary and the saints.
-Therefore, to understand the relationship for how Catholics view the Communion of Saints, is to know this: Catholics honor Mary and the saints; Catholics venerate them, meaning, Catholics hold these holy men and women in the highest regard and with the utmost respect.
+So, it’s a misconception and flatly untrue to say Catholics worship Mary and the saints.
+To understand the relationship for how Catholics view the Communion of Saints is to know this: Catholics honor Mary and the saints, Catholics venerate them, meaning Catholics hold these holy men and women in the highest regard and with the utmost respect.

 Holiness - sainthood - is simply the common Christian vocation.
 But, in that short passage from Colossians, Paul also distinguished between the saints on earth (Col 1:2) and the "saints in the light" (Col 1:12) - what Catholic devotion would later call, respectively, the "Church militant" and the "Church triumphant."
 The Epistle to the Hebrews (12:1) tells us that the latter are "a cloud of witnesses" around the former.